 - What causes jaundice in newborns?

-- Cephalohematoma (a collection of blood under the scalp)
+- What is cephalohematoma (a collection of blood under the scalp)?

 - Red blood cell membrane defects